-In addition the Company, based on its financial figures and zero variable remuneration, benefits from the derogation laid down in Article 32(4) of IFD.
+Lastly, based on its financial figures and zero variable remuneration, the Company benefits from the derogation laid down in Article 32(4) of IFD.

 7. Investment Policy

 According to paragraph 1 of IFR Article 52, investment firms which do not meet the criteria referred to in point (a) of Article 32 (4) of IFD shall disclose the following in accordance with IFR Article 46 of this Regulation: